-I just got back from a Nine Inch Nails concert in Stockholm.
-While it was great, I was also intrigued by marketing hype surrounding this tour.
+I recently got back from a Nine Inch Nails concert, where I was intrigued by marketing hype surrounding this tour.

 It all started with hidden letters in tour t-shirts spelling out a domain name: iamtryingtobelieve.com.
 A visit to this odd site introduces the mystical substance “parepin”, a fictional additive supposedly added to the water in the future (2022).
 An email to the site owner results in a reply adding further information to the mystery of parepin.